canonical/jenkins-agent-k8s-operator/README.md

 ## Get started

-To begin, refer to the [Getting Started](https://charmhub.io/jenkins-agent-k8s/docs/tutorial-getting-started) tutorial for step-by-step instructions.
+To begin, refer to the [tutorial](https://charmhub.io/jenkins-agent-k8s/docs/tutorial-getting-started) for step-by-step instructions.

 ### Basic operations